 Volunteer program minimum requirements:

-The project staff organizes weekly excursions for all volunteers (included in the project fee).
+The project staff organizes weekly excursions for all volunteers – selected excursions are included in the project fee.
 Activities range from exploring uninhabited islands and specific snorkeling trips to dolphin watching, fishing, and searching for manta rays.
+All excursions are weather and season-dependent.